Learning Confident Classifiers in the Presence of Label Noise: Datasets

 \subsection{Classification Datasets}

-: dataset comprise of 60,000 samples for training, and 10,000 data samples reserved for testing.
+In this section, we describe the data and types of noises we use to train our model for the classification task. \paragraph{MNIST.} The dataset comprises 60,000 samples for training and 10,000 data samples reserved for testing.
 The number of classes in the dataset is 10.

-{\bf CIFAR-10}: The CIFAR-10 dataset contains 60,000 color images in 10 classifications, with 6000 images each class.
+\paragraph{CIFAR-10.} The CIFAR-10 dataset contains 60,000 color images in 10 classifications, with 6000 images in each class.
 There are 50,000 training and 10,000 test images.
-The dataset is divided into five training batches and one test batch, each contains 10,000 images.
+The dataset is divided into five training batches and one test batch, each containing 10,000 images.
 The test batch is a collection of exactly 1,000 data samples randomly selected from each class.
-The training batches comprise of the remaining images in a random order, however it's likely that certain training batches may have more images from one class than another.
+The training batches comprise the remaining images in a random order, however, certain training batches may likely have more images from one class than another.

+\paragraph{CIFAR-10N.} CIFAR-10N is prepared by augmenting the training datasets of CIFAR-10 using Amazon Mechanical Turk-collected human-annotated real-world noisy labels.
+It has the same number of classes and training and test data points as the CIFAR-10 dataset.

-{\bf FMNIST}: Fashion-MNIST is a dataset of article images from Zalando.
+\paragraph{FMNIST.} Fashion-MNIST is a dataset of article images from Zalando.
 It consists of a training set of 60,000 instances and a test set of 10,000 instances.
 Each instance is a $28\times 28$ grayscale image with a label from one of ten classes.